 But Al Muharbi says that flows in his falaj are declining.
 And in many villages, the unimaginable is happening: The unfailing springs are drying up.

 A decade ago, UNESCO designated five of the best aflaj in Oman as world heritage sites.
 They have plaques, receive royal visits, and are on the tourist trail.
-But when I visited one of the famous five, falaj Al-Malki near the town of Izki, I discovered that only two of its 17 channels, which extend for
+But when I visited one of the famous five, falaj Al-Malki near the town of Izki, I discovered that only two of its 17 channels, which extend for a total of 9 miles, are still in use.
+And their water is little more than a dribble.

 Private greed is wrecking a sustainable and collectively managed water system.